iron-fish/ironfish-bridge/terraform/README.md

 ## tl;dr

 Login to aws on your machine.
 From this folder run `terraform init && terraform apply`.
 Note that you may need to run the command twice for all resources to be successfully created.
+Also wait a few minutes after applying for services to connect properly, as DNS entries have to be created/propogated for the underlying services.

 ## Outline